Competition-Aware CPC Forecasting with Near-Market Coverage: Methodology: Competition-Aware Forecasting under Partial Observability

 \subsection{Proxy Representation: Covariates and Relational Structure}

-The extracted competition proxies enter the forecasting problem through two different representations.
+The extracted proxies enter the forecasting problem through two different representations.
 The first route treats competition information as exogenous conditioning variables.
-These covariates include leakage-free summaries of neighboring CPC histories derived from semantic and DTW neighborhoods, together with structured geographic-intent indicators and core operational controls.
+These include leakage-free summaries of neighboring CPC histories derived from semantic and DTW neighborhoods, together with structured geographic-intent indicators and core operational controls.
 This route allows forecasting models to condition on observable approximations to latent competition without imposing an explicit graph topology.

 The second route represents competition relationally.
 Using the keyword embeddings $e_i$, we construct a fixed semantic graph $A^{sem} \in \mathbb{R}^{N \times N}$ over the keyword universe.
 For each node, directed edges are assigned to its $k$ nearest semantic neighbors under cosine similarity, with $k=10$ selected as a stable and competitive graph sparsity level in preliminary experiments.
 The adjacency matrix is row-normalized before model training.

-We focus on the semantic graph because it provides a stable, text-grounded, and directly comparable relational prior across forecasting architectures through which STGNNs propagate cross-keyword information.
+We restrict the relational route to a fixed semantic graph to isolate the effect of stable text-grounded competition structure and to maintain comparability across STGNN architectures.
+Behavioral proximity is incorporated instead as leakage-free covariates because its dynamic, trajectory-derived nature makes it less suitable as a fixed \emph{ex ante} adjacency prior.